lmaskeri/Identifying-Genes-Associated-with-Symptom-Status/README.md

 python3 project_wrapper.py user
 ```

 **Important Note for the user flag: Please name your assembly files within the “Assemblies” folder the same as the first column in the “Data_Information.csv” file.
-Please see an example of what these input files should look like in the “User_Data_Example” folder.**
+Please see an example of what these input files should look like in the “User_Data_Example” folder.
+Make sure to place both the "Assemblies" folder and the "Data_Information.csv" file that you create within the main working directory of the cloned repo! **